ronnie-stone/URSlicer/README.md

 ## Package Overview

 This project contains 9 primary ROS2 packages.
 Below is a brief summary of each one.
 For a detailed of each package go to the corresponding folder where each package has it's own README.
-TODO: @jbliv

 * **[printing_manager:](printing_manager)** Component, nodes, and launch files for managing printing process
 * **[slicer_node:](slicer_node)** ROS2 wrapper node for slicing scripts